50gramx/trancescript-core/CONTRIBUTING.md

 - **GitHub Discussions**: For questions and ideas
 - **Documentation**: Check the docs/ folder

-Thank you for contributing to Pathlight! 🚀
+Thank you for contributing to TranceScript! 🚀